A comparative study of the dynamic critical behavior of the four-state Potts like models: INTRODUCTION

 The dynamic scaling relation obtained by Janssen \textit{et al.} \cite{Janssen1989} for the \textit{k}th moment of the magnetization, extended to systems of finite size \cite{Li1995}, is written as

-where $t$ is the time evolution, $b$ is an arbitrary spatial scaling factor, $\tau=(T-T_c)/T_c$ is the reduced temperature and $L$ is the linear size of the lattice.
-The exponents $\beta$ and $\nu$ are as usually the equilibrium critical exponents associated respectively with the order parameter and the correlation length, and $z$ is the dynamical exponent characterizing time correlations in equilibrium.
+where $t$ is the time evolution, $b$ is an arbitrary spatial scaling factor, $\tau =(T-T_{c})/T_{c}$ is the reduced temperature and $L$ is the linear size of the lattice.
+The exponents $\beta $ and $\nu $ are as usual the equilibrium critical exponents associated respectively with the order parameter and the correlation length, $z$ is the dynamical exponent characterizing time correlations in equilibrium, and $x_{0}$ represents the anomalous dimension of the initial magnetization $m_{0}$, introduced to describe the dependence of the scaling behavior on the initial conditions.